• Skip to primary navigation

 Just toss it in the crockpot with a few other ingredients and dinner is on the way.

-This crockpot pork dinner recipe was originally created as a paid collaboration with Smithfield.
-However, this page has been updated to remove all sponsored links.
+This crockpot pork dinner recipe was originally created as a paid collaboration.
+Paid links have since been removed.

 As an Amazon Associate I earn from qualifying purchases.
 For more information please visit my disclosure page